rmanus/seedbox/README.md

 - FlexGet is used to periodically clean Transmission queues
 - PlexPy is used for monitoring Plex server and Notifications (ie. on Slack channels)
 - Glances is used for monitoring the server
+- Fail2Ban is used to prevent DOS attacks

 ## Installation